voicegain/platform/ANNOUNCE.md

 Issues fixed:
 * #rcj-532: Microphone capture transcript in Transcribe App occasionally does not load (No Data)
 * #rcj-527: Text export from Transcribe App does not have modified speaker names
+* #rcw-6: (Transcribe app) An exception shows up in the console when Settings is clicked

 ### Minor release 1.56.0 is scheduled for 4/28/2022 between 4:00pm and 8:00pm CST